 LGBT+ seniors have demonstrated great resilience of humanity over hardship throughout the years, paving the way for a better and more accepting future for generations to come.

-Not Another Second – the first in a national series of cultural campaigns – tells the untold stories of 12 LGBT+ seniors and explores the years they lost due to societal constraints.
+Not Another Second – the first in a national series of cultural exhibitions from Watermark Retirement Communities – tells the untold stories of 12 LGBT+ elders and explores the years they lost due to societal constraints.

 The project acknowledges the sacrifices and contributions of these seniors, celebrates their beauty and bravery and empowers them to share their words of wisdom with younger generations.